LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Data Members
 ------------

-Each data section defines one or more data members for the type.
-Data members are other objects contained by the type.
-In a data member section, the word data is followed by one or more data member names.
+Each data section defines one or more :dfn:`data members` for the type, which are other objects contained by the type.
+In a data member section, the word ``data`` is followed by one or more data member names.
 Data member names follow the same rules as variable and method names.
 They can begin with an underscore or the characters A-Z and then can be followed by zero or more underscores, letters, numbers or period characters.
 Character case is irrelevant for data member names.

 Like variables, data members store values.
 Three values are unique to each instance of the type.
 If a person type was created then it could contain data